devcesarlopes/vscode-environment-config-ts/README.md

 ## Theming

 One of my favorite themes for Vscode is dracula.
-To download it, <abbr title="Ctrl + Shift + X">`Open Extensions Tab`</abbr>, then type the dracula extension id: `dracula-theme.theme-dracula`, download it, then set color theme for dracula or dracula-soft.
+To download it, <abbr title="Ctrl + Shift + X">`Open Extensions Tab`</abbr>, then type the dracula extension id:

+`dracula-theme.theme-dracula`

+ Then set color theme for dracula or dracula-soft.
 I personally prefer dracula.

 ## Fonts